sjmcpherson/Front-End-Developer-Learnings/README.md

 $("li").enumerate().css( "color", "red" );
 ```

--Console Debugging break IE when not using the Developer Tools so only use in development
+- Console Debugging will break IE when not using the Developer Tools so only use in development

 <h2>Helpful Javascript/jQuery Scripts</h2><ul>